Amazon affiliate – commissions earned from qualified links.

-Select containers that are similar in size and shape so they stack nicely in the fridge and freezer.
+Select containers that are similar in size and shape, so they stack nicely in the fridge and freezer.
 Avoid round containers because they don’t use the space efficiently.
 Stay with a line that serves the refrigerator and freezer, so you only buy one type of container.
 Select a microwave-safe system, dishwasher-safe, and BPA-free line of containers.
-I love the TellFresh line from The Container Store.
+I love the these containers for fridge and freezer.

 Wash and Prepare Produce

 Remove all packaging.
 Remove stems and other non-edible parts and cut up the fruits and vegetables.
-By washing and repacking in sealed containers, your produce will stay fresh longer.
+Your produce will stay fresh longer by washing and repacking in sealed containers.
 Also, your fridge and pantry will look spectacular.
 Everything washed, cut, and ready to go will make meal prep straightforward and more pleasant.
 You’ll have your Mise en Place in a flash!

 Another great advantage of following this routine is having healthy snacks very accessible.
 When we are hungry, we eat what’s available.
 And if we have ready-made fruit packs or cut-up veggies available, we will probably make healthier snack choices.

 You save a lot of space in the freezer and fridge when you remove your frozen items from the packaging and re-group them in designated freezer containers or use your freezer door compartments.
 Frozen fruits and vegetables in bags, for example, stack poorly, and once the bags are opened, the content starts deteriorating.

 Typically, the fridge has a couple of drawers to keep some items at slightly different temperatures.
 But you can add some bins to the refrigerator to create compartments and separate products by categories.
 Your fridge will look fantastic, and items will be easier to find.
 In addition, it will be easier to monitor what’s there, what we need to buy, and what has expired.
 Some fridges’ design allows the drawers to be substituted with some bins to create even more space.